AnnaPenzo/BDT2022_Project/README.md

 About this last point, unfortunately we cannot offer nice comparisons and relationships between the historical and the real-time data because of the time lag - since the historical data are mostly yearly-based whereas the real-time data have been collected on an hourly basis.

 ## Getting the real-time data
 About real-time data, as anticipated, we include in our big data system two different solutions, one about traffic flow and one about weather.
-The real-time data about traffic flows can obviously be used to create a big database where each street is associated to the expected speed of the vehicles and the actually-registered speed (in fact, the ration between these two information provides the traffic situation), and the variations of these parameters could be compared along time.
+The real-time data about traffic flows can obviously be used to create a big database where each street is associated to the expected speed of the vehicles and the actually-registered speed (in fact, the ratio between these two information provides the traffic situation), and the variations of these parameters could be compared along time.
 The same is also reletable to the weather data.
 This provides the hourly situation of several weather parameters (temperature, wind, humidity, and so on) about the city of Milan, and they can be easily used to collect an historical series that can then be compared and related to the traffic flow information - and also, hypothetically, to the historical use of the transportation means if those data would come in a smaller time raster.

 For what concerns the traffic flow data, after having examined different sources - specifically, we look at the TomTom's Traffic APIs, at the Google Maps API, and at the OpenStreetMap data - we ended up fetching the Here Traffic API due to their greater accessibility and completeness.
 As a matter of fact, most of the other options only offer static information and, mostly, no clue about actual traffic flows.